usds/justice40-tool/CONTRIBUTING.md

 If you would like to contribute, please submit a pull request.
 In order for us to merge a pull request, the following checks are enabled within this repo:

-- Merges to `main` are prohitited - please open a pull request from a branch
+- Merges to `main` are prohibited - please open a pull request from a branch
 - At least one required reviewer must approve the commit (see [CODEOWNERS](https://github.com/usds/justice40-tool/tree/main/.github/CODEOWNERS) for the most up-to-date list of these members)
 - All required status checks must pass